Beverly Mascoll: Awards and achievements

-In 1999, Beverly Mascoll was granted an honorary Doctor of Laws from Ryerson University.
+In 1999, Beverly Mascoll was granted an honorary Doctor of Laws from Ryerson University (now Toronto Metropolitan University).

-The Beverly Mascoll Award is a scholarship for black female students at the Ted Rogers School of Management at Ryerson University.
+The Beverly Mascoll Award is a scholarship for black female students at the Ted Rogers School of Management at Toronto Metropolitan University.
 Eldon Mascoll presented the inaugural award, named after his late mother, on March 4, 2019.

 Beverly Mascoll died from complications due to breast cancer in 2001, aged 59.
 She was buried at Mount Pleasant Cemetery, Toronto.